Virgin Money Super offers a low-fee lifestage investment option that changes as you get older.

-What are the features of Virgin Money Super?
+What are the key features of Virgin Super?

-Australian residents aged between 15 and 64 who join Virgin Money Super receive automatic death and total & permanent Disablement (TPD) insurance.
+Australian residents aged between 15 and 64 who join Virgin Money Super receive automatic death and TPD insurance.
 However, you can opt out of insurance cover at any time if you don't think you need it.

 Tailored insurance cover